Grow Sweet Annie for Fresh or Dried Bouquets and Wreaths

 It’s said to resist deer.
 I do believe that because all the artemisias I’ve known do, but I simply haven’t tried it yet, so I can’t vouch for that yet.

-How to Harvest Sweet Annie
+How to harvest Sweet Annie

 The foliage is ready to harvest in late summer.

+You can harvest whole branches for fresh or dried use.
 If you’ll be drying them, keep them in smaller bundles because they can get brittle once dry and they could break apart too much.
 But they are fairly forgiving.

 If you harvest them when the flowers are just full but not shedding pollen, seeds, or other little bits then you can hang them to dry.
 If it’s too early the ends will droop and be straight rather than naturally curved.
 And they’ll be more likely to droop in damp weather.

 If you want to dry the branches, but harvested too late, they tend to lose their green color and turn brown.
 This will also happen if any finished dried flowers are in too much light.
+And they’ll turn brown eventually, so strive to harvest early enough for a longer green.

 It’s the only one.
 There are other artemisias, though.
 The other one I love to use is ‘Silver King.’

-Sources for Sweet Annie Seeds or Plants
+Sources for Sweet Annie seeds

 Special Info on Sweet Annie